 TV advertising for the election could go national.
 With so many larger states up for grabs, it might make the most sense for candidates to place national schedules for the general election.
 A national cable strategy could be a good investment to take advantage of the efficient cost and U.S. coverage of cable.
 The battleground remains fluid for both Democrats and Republicans.

 Candidates will target advertising to younger than the typical 35+ voter.
 Obama has been targeting younger voters throughout his primary run.
 His campaigns have been focused on younger audiences, skewing FOX buys and high profile programs, such as American Idol.
 McCain and Clinton have been focused on the news areas, both on TV and cable.

-Vice Presidential nominees joining the ticket will bring more money to home states.
+Vice presidential nominees joining the ticket will bring more money to home states.
 Both parties have strong choices going into November.
-On the Democratic side, Senator Obama will feel pressure to choose Senator Clinton — this might help bring a divided party together and balance out the ticket.
+On the Democratic side, Obama will feel pressure to choose Clinton — this might help bring a divided party together and balance out the ticket.
 However, this scenario looks less and less likely given the negative mud slinging from both candidates.
-Other VP candidates to be considered include former Republican Jim Webb, NM governor Bill Richardson, Joe Biden and Montana’s governor Brian Schwietzer.
+Other vice presidential candidates to be considered include former Republican Jim Webb, former New Mexico Governor Bill Richardson, Delaware Senator Joe Biden and Montana Governor Brian Schweitzer.